RestartB/titanium/Terms.md

 - you must not **attempt to bypass any limits put in place by us (e.g. cooldowns, tag limits).**
 - you must not **attempt to harm or overload any Titanium services.**

-If any of these rules are violated, **your Titanium services may be terminated.** Please see the [service termination section](#service-termination) below for more info.
+If any of these rules are violated, **your access to Titanium services may be terminated.** Please see the [service termination section](#service-termination) below for more info.

 ## Licence
 By using Titanium, you also agree to the GNU Affero General Public License.